temporalio/documentation/docs-src/references/cluster-metrics.md

 ### `persistence_errors`

-Emit on persistence error, includes `error_type` tag.
-This metric is a good indicator for connection issues between Server and the Persistence store.
+Emitted on persistence error, includes `error_type` tag.
+This metric is a good indicator for connection issues between Temporal Server and the persistence store.
 Example:

 - Prometheus query for getting the persistence errors by service: